New paper highlights benefits of coupling agrivoltaics with retiring groundwater rights in Nevada

 Media Contacts

-With proper planning and some additional infrastructure, agrivoltaics and water rights retirement could be beneficial to simultaneously implement in Diamond Valley, according to a new report published by The Nature Conservancy (TNC) in partnership with Eureka Conservation District and Eureka County.
-In the study, “Resolving Groundwater Overuse: Feasibility of Agrivoltaics Coupled with Groundwater Rights Retirement,” the partners explored the viability and socioeconomic benefits and tradeoffs of retiring groundwater rights while at the same time implementing agrivoltaics (agriculture located adjacent to or underneath solar panels).
+With proper planning and some additional infrastructure, agrivoltaics—where agriculture and solar energy production occur together on the same land—and water rights retirement could be beneficial to simultaneously implement in arid areas like Nevada.
+This is according to a new paper published by The Nature Conservancy (TNC) in partnership with Eureka Conservation District and Eureka County in the Journal of the American Water Resources Association.
+The paper shares a study in Diamond Valley, Nevada, in which the partners explored the viability and socioeconomic benefits and tradeoffs of retiring groundwater rights while at the same time implementing agrivoltaics.

 In 2015, Diamond Valley was designated as a Critical Management Area, and the community developed and implemented a groundwater management plan (GMP).
 The goals of the plan include stabilizing groundwater levels, preserving the economy and culture of Diamond Valley and maximizing viable uses of private land.
 Due to planned reductions in irrigated water use, some farmland will be coming out of production.
 As the GMP is implemented, stakeholders are figuring out how the economy and culture of Diamond Valley can continue to thrive with less water.